Ablative CO2 Laser Resurfacing

 Ablative Laser Resurfacing

-Ablative lasers are more invasive, making them a great option for treating mild to moderate wrinkles, facial scaring and skin discoloration.
+Ablative lasers are more invasive, making them a great option for treating mild to moderate wrinkles, facial scarring, and skin discoloration.

 Ablative laser resurfacing is the best choice for patients who: